hazelcast/fraud-detection-onnx/README.md

 docker compose down
 ```

 You may also want to return Docker to your "default" context.

-This will prevent `docker compose` to deploy to AWS ECS
+This will prevent future `docker compose` inadvertedly deploying to AWS ECS!

 ```
 docker context use default